Going Away With scheme

-Once you have the basic licence, you can pick up additional modules depending on the responsibility you will have during a residential event.
-You will only ever need these additional modules if you are going away for two nights or more.
+Once you have the basic licence, you can pick up additional modules depending on the responsibility you'll have during a residential event.
+You'll only ever need these additional modules if you are going away for two nights or more.

-Before completing any of the above modules, you must have completed, or be working towards, the Going Away With licence.
+Before completing any of the above modules, you must've completed, or be working towards, the Going Away With licence.

 Module 9 - travelling abroad

-If you're planning to take girls on a residential abroad, you should have completed, or be working towards, the Travelling abroad module.
-This module has a set of minimum requirements you need to fulfil before you can complete it - visit our Travelling abroad page for more information.
+If you're planning to take girls on a residential abroad, you should've completed, or be working towards, the travelling abroad module.
+This module has a set of minimum requirements you need to fulfil before you can complete it - visit our travelling abroad page for more information.

 What will I need to do?

-The Going Away With scheme is practically assessed, so you will need to plan and run residential trips with girls and provide evidence of your work.
-You will be assigned a Mentor, who will support you along the way and assess you before, during and after each event.
+The Going Away With scheme is practically assessed, so you'll need to plan and run residential trips with girls and provide evidence of your work.
+You'll be assigned a mentor, who'll support you along the way and assess you before, during and after each event.

 Each person has a different starting point for the scheme.
 Some may be ready to organise a residential event straight away; others may need to gain skills, experience and confidence first.
-You can get some experience before your assessment by taking up to eight girls away for no more than two nights (Rainbows for no more than 24 hours), with at least one other adult (two for Rainbows).
+You can get some experience before your assessment by taking up to eight girls away for no more than two nights (Rainbows for no more than two days, one night), with at least one other adult (two for Rainbows).